John Morrison (wrestler): Personal life

-Hennigan is good friends with fellow professional wrestlers The Miz, Dolph Ziggler, Matt Cardona, Jeff Hardy, and Randy Orton.
-He was also good friends with Shad Gaspard, and still is with JTG, of Cryme Tyme, and was a part of the search team after Gaspard's disappearance and death.
+Hennigan is good friends with fellow professional wrestlers The Miz, Nic Nemeth, Matt Cardona, Jeff Hardy, and Randy Orton.
+He was also good friends with Shad Gaspard and JTG of Cryme Tyme, and still remains friends with the latter; they were a part of the search team after Gaspard's disappearance and death.

 Hennigan was involved in an on-off relationship with former WWE Diva and on-screen manager Melina Perez from 2003 to 2015.
 The pair met during the auditions for Tough Enough III, in which Perez was cut and Hennigan eventually won.
 Since 2016, Hennigan has been in a relationship with Kira Forster, better known as Taya Valkyrie.
 The pair met through the affiliation between AAA and Lucha Underground, with Forster becoming Hennigan's on-screen partner in the latter promotion prior to their real-life relationship.
 They became engaged on June 14, 2017, and were married on June 1, 2018.